polkafoundry/polkadocs/docs/developer/README.md

 ## Create the first smart contract

-### What is a 'smart contract'?
+### What is a "smart contract"?

-Ethereum infamously popularized the term 'smart contract'.
-It is better to ignore the meaning of the word 'contract' and think of it as a service, either stateful or stateless, hosted on blockchain.
+Ethereum infamously popularized the term "smart contract".
+It is better to ignore the meaning of the word "contract" and think of it as a service, either stateful or stateless, hosted on the blockchain.
 We will need to write the contract source code, compile it, then deploy it to the blockchain.
 After deployment, clients could send messages and exchange data with the contract.

 ### What contract will we create?

 In this guide, we will create a contract named `SimpleStore`.
 Any user can set arbitrary values to the contract.
 However, it stores the last value only.
-Setting new value overwrites current one.
+Setting a new value overwrites the current one.
 Users can query for the contract's current value.

 We will also make a simple web page to let users interact with the contract.